s175549/deep_rl/README.md

 Helper functions for the replay buffer, plotting and saving results to 'experiments', initializing the agents, and illustrating agent performance by rendering the enviroment in 'human' mode.

 ### agents
 The base model that DQN and REINFORCE inherits from in `DQN_agent.py` and `REINFORCE_agent.py` respectively are in `model.py` that initializes a neural network with two hidden layers, an Adam optimizer, learning rate scheduler and criterion.
 It also has a standard forward function, that are overwritten for some methods.
 For AC and PPO the 'AC' object in `AC_agent.py` is the base network with both an Actor Network and a Critic Network, both with two hidden layers.
-PPO is an extension / modification to AC.
 All agents are trained using the 'update' function in the agent classes.

 ## Results on LunarLander-v2